Sweden men's national football team: 1990s

-1995–1997

 After the World Cup in 1994, Sweden had difficulty reaching up to the same level.
 The national team was knocked out in qualifying for the 1996 European Championships in England and the World Cup in France in 1998.
 The qualification for the Euro 96 had started with a win for Sweden 1–0 away against Iceland in September 1994, but then lost against Switzerland away from home.
 In November 1994, Tomas Brolin broke his foot in a win against Hungary.
 In the spring of 1995 continued failure in the European Championship qualifiers.
 Sweden lost the away games against Turkey and played 1–1 draw at home to Iceland.
 When Sweden drew 0–0 against Switzerland in Gothenburg in September 1995, it was clear that the team would miss the European Championship finals.

 The qualifying game for the France 98 was not better.
 In October 1996, Austria won 1–0 in Stockholm and the month after the Swedes lost against Scotland on away ground.
 Admittedly, Sweden won against Scotland in the return match in Gothenburg on Walpurgis Night in 1997, but in September 1997 won Austria 1–0 in Vienna.
 In October 1997, Tommy Svensson quit as head coach and Tommy Söderberg took over.

-UEFA Euro 2000
+2000s

 Sweden qualified impressively for this tournament, winning all games except the away game against England (0–0) and conceding only one goal.
 The finals however, were a great disappointment.
 Sweden lost their opening game on 10 June against the host Belgium 1–2.
 Johan Mjällby scored the goal for Sweden in the 53rd minute after an error by Belgian goalkeeper Filip De Wilde, while Belgium won via goals from Bart Goor in the 43rd minute and Émile Mpenza in the 46th.
 Then on 15 June Sweden played 0–0 against Turkey.
 On 19 June, Sweden lost 2–1 to eventual runners-up Italy in the last group stage match.
 Luigi Di Biagio scored with a header on a corner kick in the first half to give Italy the lead.
 Late in the second half, Henrik Larsson equalised to 1–1.
 But after Daniel Andersson lost control of the ball, Alessandro Del Piero shot it into the top corner.
 Sweden finished the group last behind Belgium with only 1 point.
 Italy finished first and Turkey second.